Checklist to Help Local Authorities Deal With Contested Heritage Decisions

-5) Is there sufficient justification for the proposed level of damage caused?
+6) Is there sufficient justification for the proposed level of damage caused?

-6) What are the public benefits of the proposal?
+7) When dealing with designated heritage assets, what are the public benefits of the proposal?

 These benefits can cover a wide range of considerations and are likely to go beyond straightforward heritage issues.
 The continued conservation of a heritage asset is a public benefit, even if its historic interest is contested in some way.
-The alteration or relocation of a contested heritage asset may provide public benefits.
+The alteration of a contested heritage asset may provide public benefits.
 These might relate directly to the heritage asset, for example by adding additional interpretation which will help people to gain a deeper understanding of the historical context which led to the creation and installation of the asset.

-7) The balancing act: where necessary and justified, is the damage outweighed by the public benefit?
+8) The balancing act: where necessary and justified, is the damage outweighed by the public benefit?

-8) If the answer to making a change is 'yes', is it appropriate to impose conditions on the permission?
+9) If the answer to making a change is 'yes', is it appropriate to impose conditions on the permission?

 Any conditions would need to meet the NPPF tests.
 Advice on planning conditions is given in the NPPF and planning practice guidance.
 If appropriate, these might relate to time periods, relocation or storage of anything removed, and recording of the current arrangement.